UniversalDependencies/docs/_gub/feat/Clusivity.md

 ### <a name="In">`In`</a>: Inclusive

-The dative case is expressed with the pronoun and first person morpheme "zane"
+The inclusive feature is expressed with the pronoun and first person morpheme "zane"

 #### Examples